ShyavanS/CO2-Car-Timer/README.md

 # CO2-Car-Timer
 A Python program made to time CO2 cars as they race against others in a drag race along a straight stretch of hallway.

+The program runs on a Raspberry Pi 3 Model B+ which has its GPIO pins hooked up to limit switches that trigger when the cars start and when each one reaches the end of the course.
+It uses these triggers to start and stop measuring the time using the onboard clock.
+Knowing the distance of the course, it then also reports the average speed of each car and which car won the race.
+It was used for a grade 9 technology course as our teacher asked me to make something to time the cars that we had worked on in the woodshop with in a race at the end of the semester.
+It was a tournament style race with everyone starting out in a bracket and the winners going on to the next level.